Disney bans smoking, large strollers from US parks

 Nor will stroller wagons, although superfans know that regular wagons were already prohibited.

 If you prefer, Disney will rent you a stroller for $15 for the day or $13 daily for a multiday stay.
 Walt Disney World in Orlando offers a double stroller rental, and Disneyland Resort in Anaheim will soon offer one, too.
 One last new rule: If you're bringing a cooler to the parks, loose or dry ice isn't allowed anymore.
-Use reuseable ice packs or visit a park's Quick-Service location for free cups of ice.
+Use reusable ice packs or visit a park's Quick-Service location for free cups of ice.